Set up an Autonomous DEM Application Test

 Learn how to start running Autonomous DEM synthetic testing on your Prisma Access endpoints so that you can collect digital experience metrics to help you isolate and resolve performance issues.

-After you’ve surveyed the applications running on your network and determined which applications you want to monitor, you can create an app tests and decide whether you want to run the test only for Mobile Users or only for Remote Sites or for both.
 As you create app tests, keep in mind that although you can create app tests targeted to multiple users or remote sites, the number of tests is based on the number of app tests each individual user runs (for example, if you an app test for Slack and target it to 1000 users, this would count against your license as 1000 tests).
 Each remote site based on your device has its own capacity.

 In order to run synthetic tests—to SaaS applications or applications in your data center through Prisma Access, Secure Fabric, via split tunneling, or direct access - you must have security policy rules that allow the synthetic test traffic over ICMP, TCP, HTTPS, and optionally HTTP (depending on how you configure your app tests).